United Nations fact-finding mission

 A United Nations fact-finding mission, also called a United Nations commission of inquiry, is a United Nations mission carried out with the intention to discover facts.
-They are often sent to troubled areas.
-Fact-finding missions have been sent by the UN to a number of trouble-spots over the past 50 years, on a pragmatic, occasional, case-by-case basis.
-There are legal and political parameters for fact-finding, which stresses its value and opens the door for more comprehensive, ongoing use of this tool, particularly by the Secretary-General.
+Fact-finding missions have been sent by the UN to a number of conflict areas over the past 50 years, on a case-by-case basis.
+There are legal and political parameters for fact-finding, which provide a basis for a more comprehensive use of this tool, particularly by the Secretary-General.

 History

 Fact-finding was first established during the Hague Convention of 1907, which dealt with international commissions of inquiry.

 Declaration

 The draft declaration, was adopted without a vote by a Special United Nations Committee at the end of a three-week sessions in New York held 4–22 February 1991.
 On 9 December 1991, the General Assembly adopted resolution 46/59; Declaration on Fact-finding by the United Nations in the Field of the Maintenance of International Peace and Security.
 The resolution emphasized "...that the ability of the United Nations to maintain international peace and security depends to a large extent on its acquiring detailed knowledge about the factual circumstances of any dispute or situation" and "...to encourage States to bear in mind the role that competent organs of the United Nations can play in ascertaining the facts in relation to disputes or situations."